 How Does a Heating Element Heat Water?

 A tiny thermostat inside each heating element drives the heating process that gives you hot water.
-Your hot water heater has a control that you can adjust for hotter or cooler water temperature.
+Your water heater has a control that you can adjust for hotter or cooler water temperatures.
 Keeping the temperature on your water heater at a lower setting will help ensure that no one gets burned by water that is too hot.
-A cooler temperature is more energy efficient and will help your water heater last longer.
+A cooler temperature is more energy-efficient and will help your water heater last longer.

 Mistakes That Could Occur During DIY Water Heater Repair

 Trying to install the wrong part can delay getting your hot water working.
 Verify that you are replacing the faulty heating element with the correct replacement part.